Student Movements on Campus

 Debate About War and the Wide Reach of “Campus” Politics

 The decision to end mandatory drills rested with the Board of Regents.
 Despite mounting opposition to the drills from students and the Farmer-Labor Party, the Regents voted early in 1934 to maintain the requirement.
-However, at their June 18, 1934 meeting the Regents reversed course and voted 6 to 5 to end the requirement and made drills voluntary.
-Though the issue persisted through 1935, mandatory drills never returned.
+However, at their June 18, 1934 meeting, the Regents reversed course and voted 6 to 5 to end the requirement and made drills voluntary.
+Though the issue persisted through 1935, mandatory drills never returned to campus.

 1. Coller: No2.
 Determan: Yes3.
 Hagen: No4.
 Lawson: Yes5.
 Mayo: No 6.
 Murphy: Yes7.
 Olson, A. E.: Yes8.
 Olson, A. J.: Yes 9.
 Rand: Yes